Iceman (Marvel Comics): "House of M"

-Spider-Verse

-In Edge of Spider-verse: Web of Fear, a Spider-Man who is a member of the Captain Britain Corps witnesses Morlun about to kill Spider-Man.
-Later, a larger picture is shown of Firestar and Iceman lying dead, with Ms. Lion being left out, mourning her comrades.

-Marvel Noir

-Iceman appears in X-Men Noir as one of the X Men, a crew of talented criminals.
-He is depicted as being very short-tempered and paranoid.
-He is dubbed "Iceman", and angrily insists others refer to him that way, due to his custom of using an icepick as a weapon.

 Ultimate Marvel

 In the Ultimate Marvel continuity, Bobby Drake is the youngest founding member of the X-Men.
 He ran away from his family at the peak of government-supported Sentinel attacks, fearing his family would be killed in such an attack.

 Ultimate Iceman never had the snowman look of his counterpart, instead generating a flexible ice armor from the beginning.
 Bobby establishes himself as a valuable asset, single-handedly taking out the Ultimates once with a gigantic ice wall (see Ultimate War), as well as single-handedly halting an invasion by Colonel Wraith and Weapon X. He was only able to be stopped by Rogue, who was in temporary possession of Marvel Girl's telepathy.
 Professor X has stated that Bobby is one of the three most powerful X-Men.
 During the World Tour arc, after enlarging his armor to form a gigantic ice troll, Bobby is greatly injured by Proteus, which resulted in a lawsuit issued by his parents against Xavier.
 Bobby eventually rebels against his parents, and later returns to the X-Men.

 While Bobby was away from the X-Men on a vacation, he had a girlfriend, but Professor Xavier erased all memories of her from Bobby's mind when he told her too much about the X-Men (he presumably also erased the girl's memories).
 Upon her acceptance into the X-Men, Bobby begins to date Rogue.
 The pair date for a considerable amount of time, but eventually break up due to Bobby's growing feelings for Shadowcat and Rogue's feelings for Gambit.
 Eventually Rogue leaves, and Bobby starts to date Kitty.
 After this, the two rekindle their relationship, but problems erupted.

 In Ultimate X-Men #80, Bishop and Hammer, time-travelers from the future, comment on how powerful Bobby will one day become.
 Cyclops disbanded the X-Men in Ultimate X-Men #81 and Bishop and Storm created a new team.
 Iceman stayed at the Institute as a student only until Xavier returned and reformed his X-Men.